 Take the CareerScope

 The CareerScope Occupational Assessment is an interest and aptitude assessment that is aligned with Federal Department of Labor standards.
 Students and school counselors are given the results that highlight the occupations for which the student has shown high interest and aptitude.
 By understanding a student's strengths, he/she can focus on choosing a TCHS program that provides better opportunities for success.
-The CareerScope is required prior to acceptance to the Technical College High School.
+The CareerScope is can be administered upon request.

 We encourage all interested students and their families to visit the school.
 Seeing the classrooms and equipment and meeting the teachers is an important step in the decision-making process.
 Students and parents can tour the school by attending one of our multiple Open House events throughout the year (check the calendar to find the next Open House date) to find the next Open House date).
 Or click here to complete an online request form for a personal tour or shadow day.